HassanAsali/Smart-Methods-Summer-Training-2026/03-AI-and-ROS/Task-01-Image-Classification/README.md

 ## Model

-The model was exported as TensorFlow Keras.
+The model was exported as TensorFlow Keras

 The exported files are: